 There is quite a lot of differentiating opinions on how this concept works.
-However, if you consider how some plants can repel and confuse pests in our garden by producing a scent or taste which drives insects away, and how other plants can attract beneficial insects by their display of colour and smell, then it makes perfect sense that some plants could deter & confuse mosquitoes, even masking the smell of humans.
+Some plants can repel and confuse pests in our garden by producing a scent or taste which drives insects away.
+Other plants can attract beneficial insects by their display of colour and smell.
+So it makes perfect sense that plants can also deter & confuse mosquitoes, through their scent, even masking the smell of humans.

 This plant has a very strong scent and grows like a short bush.
 When you rub the leaves it releases an awesome lemon smell.
 It has a pretty light purple flower, loves the heat, and you will need to keep the water up to it.
 You can even pick the flowers, dry them out and leave them in bowls around the house to freshen up the indoors.